 The Library remains the largest academic law library in the world and continues to reinvent itself to meet the needs of the law school.

-The collection exceeds 1.2 million volumes of legal material from across the globe.
-Our expert staff of librarians, archivists, researchers, and technologists continue to drive the library forward as we continue to reinvent library services to meet the evolving needs of the law school.
+The collection contains more than 2 million items (physical and digital) from 240 countries and territories in 170 languages serving the needs of researchers from Harvard and all over the world.
+Our expert staff of librarians, archivists, researchers, and technologists continue to drive the Library forward as we continue to reinvent library services to meet the evolving needs of the law school.